 Each of the nonpharmacologic interventions resulted in increased costs and QALYs compared to usual care over the five-year time horizon (Tables ES5 and ES6).
-Since we assumed the same transition probabilities for all active interventions except tai chi, QALY gains were the same for all remaining interventions, with very small incremental gains compared to usual care (0.010).
-Tai chi had an even smaller incremental QALY gain of 0.004 relative to usual care.
-All interventions except CBT were estimated to fall within the upper bound of the commonly-cited threshold of \$150,000 per QALY gained relative to usual care, with yoga being the most cost-effective at approximately \$58,000 per QALY gained.
+Since we assumed the same transition probabilities for all active interventions except tai chi, QALY gains were the same for all remaining interventions, with very small incremental gains compared to usual care (0.017).
+Tai chi had an even smaller incremental QALY gain of 0.006 relative to usual care.
+All interventions were estimated to fall within the cost-effectiveness threshold of \$100,000 per QALY gained relative to usual care, with yoga being the most cost-effective at approximately \$3,900 per QALY gained.